 Many forms of cancer in dogs are life-threatening and this includes stomach cancer in dogs.
 More than just a dog upset stomach, it can either be benign or malignant and can greatly spread to other parts of the body.

-Learning that your precious fur-baby has stomach cancer can feel devastating, but it doesn't exactly mean it's the end of the world already.
+Learning that your precious dog has stomach cancer can feel devastating, but it doesn't exactly mean it's the end of the world already.
+So, what can you do about dog stomach cancer?
 At the end of this article, you'll learn about the various types of cancer in dogs that attack the stomach, the signs your dog might display, signs of a stomach tumor in dogs, as well as proper management in helping your dog deal with the pain.

 The stomach is also a part of the GI tract that helps in the digestion processes.
 This extends to the small intestines, the colon that further breaks food into absorbable nutrients.

 The exact causes of stomach cancer in dogs are unknown.
 But factors like age, lifestyle, diet, poor nutrition, genetics, etc., can pre-dispose your furbaby into developing one.

 Other dog breeds, too, are more prone than the others.
 These breeds include Staffordshire Bull Terriers, Chow-chows, and Belgian Shepherds.
 Senior dogs are also more at risk.

 The Many Kinds of Dog Stomach Cancer

 Lymphoma.
 This cancer begins in your dog's blood, in the white blood cells to be exact.
 Though lymphomas do not commonly affect the GI tract, in rare cases these can be in the form of a stomach tumor in dogs.
 The estimated incidence rate is 20–100 cases per 100,000 dogs for a stomach tumor in dogs.